khushijetley/mobile-maze-input-study/README.md

 ## References

 Ahmad M. lbrahim H. AnNing, S. 2024.
-Usability heuristics for mobile game interfaces: Evaluation and design principles.
-International Journal of Civil Engineering and Technology 2, 1 (2024), 9–15. doi:10.56472/25839217/IJCEET-V2I1P103
+Usability heuristics for mobile game interfaces: Evaluation and design principles. *International Journal of Civil Engineering and Technology* 2, 1 (2024), 9–15. doi:10.56472/25839217/IJCEET-V2I1P103

 Leila Homaeian, Nippun Goyal, James R. Wallace, and Stacey D Scott.
 2018.
-Group vs individual: Impact of touch and tilt cross- device interactions on mixed-focus collaboration.
-CHI ’18: Proceedings of the 2018 (2018), 1–13. doi:10.1145/3173574.3173647
+Group vs individual: Impact of touch and tilt cross- device interactions on mixed-focus collaboration. *CHI ’18: Proceedings of the 2018* (2018), 1–13. doi:10.1145/3173574.3173647

-Noritake. [n. d.].
-What are the different types of touchscreens and how are they used?
+Noritake. [n. d.]. *What are the different types of touchscreens and how are they used?*

 K. Sang-Duck, S. Sunghyun.
 2019.
-A Comparison study of the smartphone gaming control.
-Journal of Usability Studies 14, 4 (2019), 201–223.
+A Comparison study of the smartphone gaming control. *Journal of Usability Studies* 14, 4 (2019), 201–223.

 Brum M.R.
 Schmidt J.D.E.
 Rieder R. De Marchi A.C.B.
 Simor, F.W.
 2016.
-Usability evaluation methods for gesture-based games: A systematic review.
-JMIR Serious Games 4, 2 (2016). doi:10.2196/games.5860
+Usability evaluation methods for gesture-based games: A systematic review. *JMIR Serious Games 4*, 2 (2016). doi:10.2196/games.5860

 TouchPilot.
-2013.
-Tilt Racer – Use your phone as a steering wheel with any PC game.
+2013. *Tilt Racer – Use your phone as a steering wheel with any PC game*.

 ---